-APA Group expected the cost of providing this information to be relatively minor, while also raising two issues with the proposed rule:43
+APA Group expected the cost of providing this information to be relatively minor, while also raising two issues with the COAG Energy Council's proposed rule:57

 - The reporting of static nameplate capacity by zone would not be meaningful as this would vary with contractual and flow characteristics in different areas. - Pipeline operators do not always know the nameplate ratings of gate stations connected to their pipelines because these assets are sometimes owned by third parties, such as distribution network services providers.